 Saying the Unsayable Every Time When the unspeakable occurs, where do we turn for answers?
 Whenever a politician or pundit — the two rusty gears of the great national blah-blah-chatter-machine — informs us that a shooting is an inarticulable tragedy — an unspeakable event — one can be sure this statement will be followed by […]Read more "Why We Need Mass Shooters to be Crazy"

-*This post contains links to each part of the book called The Savage Peace: Democracy’s 2500 Years of Failure and the Legacy of Global Civil War, the entirety of which has previously been published to this website in segments.
-The book is an attempt to think about politics and history from a perspective of difference […]Read more "The Savage Peace: Democracy’s 2500 Years of Failure and the Legacy of Global Civil War"
+This post contains a link to the book called The Savage Peace: An Essay on Civil War and the Amnesia of Democracy, the entirety of which has previously been published to this website in segments.
+The book is an attempt to think about politics and history from a perspective of organizing along lines of difference […]Read more "The Savage Peace: An Essay on Civil War and the Amnesia of Democracy"